Why famous people and organizations recommend coaching

 A Brief History Of Modern Coaching

 In the modern coaching world of the recent 40+ years, the “traditional coaching client” has been the executive.
-You may have also heard of a few celebrities working with coaches.
+In addition, you may have heard of a few celebrities working with coaches.

 What used to be accessible and affordable only to an elite group has become mainstream as more coaches have entered the market for non-executive coaching in other niche markets.
-The push for quality through organizations like the International Coach Federation (ICF), who certifies coaches that follow their rigorous standards further drives the increased trust in the coaching process.
+Furthermore, the push for quality through organizations like the International Coach Federation (ICF), who certifies coaches that follow their rigorous standards drives the increased trust in the coaching process.

 But what exactly is coaching in the workplace?